 Lautoka, Fiji cruises

-For a break from the beach, there is plenty to see on the island of Viti Levu, on the outskirts of Lautoka.
-The village itself has a wide main street lined with lush green trees and dotted with cafes and restaurants, and it is from here that you can embark on adventures great and small.
+Venturing a little further from the port, you’ll find plenty to see on the island of Viti Levu.
+Lautoka itself has a wide main street lined with lush green trees and dotted with cafes and restaurants, and it is from here that you can embark on adventures great and small.

 With the largest per capita population of Hare Krishnas in the world, the Shri Krishna Kaliya Temple is a surprising cultural gem in the heart of Lautoka.
 Visitors on cruises to Lautoka can visit during Sunday prayers, which is a colorful and fascinating experience.

-Pick up a local souvenir at the Lautoka Market, which is a favourite amongst locals and tourists alike.
+Pick up a local souvenir at the Lautoka Market, which is a favorite among locals and tourists alike.
 It is here that you will find fresh tropical fruit, clothing, spices and handicrafts like woven baskets and hats.

 For a slightly more unusual experience in Lautoka, pay a visit to South Pacific Distilleries, who use the molasses that is made at the sugar mill to create rum and other liquors.
 Visitors can enjoy a free tour of the distillery during regular working hours.

 To truly escape from civilization, take a journey to Koroyanitu National Heritage Park, which is a natural paradise of waterfalls, walking trails, and native flora and fauna.
 Bird watchers should keep their eyes peeled for the blue-crested broadbill and the Fiji goshawk, which cannot be found anywhere else in the world.